Estimated reading time: 3 minutes 10 seconds

 Not only do you need to consider your retirement plans and savings, but work on building an emergency fund in order to avoid an unexpected emergency which can cause financial stresses.
 Otherwise, you may find yourself tapping into your retirement fund, or growing your credit card debt exponentially.
 One way to build an emergency fund is to set a monetary goal and make regular payments to “yourself.”
 Tax refunds make excellent emergency funds when set aside.

 Retirement considerations and savings are crucial at each stage in your life.
-Although we're finishing up Save for Retirement Week 2015 this year, we surely encourage everyone to stay up-to-date about their savings plans.
-Continue educating yourself by reading about retirement planning through a self-directed IRA.
-For more information on IRAs, visit our Self-Directed Plans for Individuals page.
+Continue educating yourself by reading about retirement planning through a Self-Directed IRA.